 Pea Protein for Better Sense of Self

-There are plenty of benefits of pea protein that relate to health and physical well-being—this powerful little plant protein has been shown to support weight loss, lean body mass, better heart health, and more.
+There are plenty of benefits of pea protein that relate to health and physical well-being—this powerful little plant protein has been shown to support lean body mass, better heart health, and more.

 But maybe that’s not all you care about.
 Maybe you also care about the impact your food choices have on the world.
 In this case, pea protein may come ahead in many ways.

-For one thing, growing peas and rendering pea protein products is much more sustainable than raising animals for consumption and has a significantly smaller carbon footprint.38
+For one thing, growing peas and rendering pea protein products is much more sustainable than raising animals for consumption and has a significantly smaller carbon footprint.33

 Going well beyond environmentally friendly, pea protein is more ethically-friendly, too.
-Conventionally-raised animals (the most readily available sources of animal-based protein supplements) are subjected to inhumane environments.39
+Conventionally-raised animals (the most readily available sources of animal-based protein supplements) are subjected to inhumane environments.34

 If environmental impact and the ethical treatment of animals matter to you in your daily decision-making, then choosing to go with pea protein can be a great way to support your dietary needs while also sticking true to your values.
 Even if you eat some meat, mixing in plant protein more often can help you decrease your impact while also giving you a great blend of amino acids.
 Clean Lean Protein

 is made with non-GMO premium European peas.
 The product is free from processing aids, fillers, artificial ingredients, and other chemicals that can be harsh on the environment (and you).
 It also undergoes rigorous testing for pesticides and heavy metals to ensure you and your loved ones aren’t increasing your exposure to these environmental toxins.

 Word is slowly spreading in the bodybuilding world that whey protein is no longer the “be all and end all” for mass.
 For one thing, there are people in the bodybuilding world who choose to live animal-free (e.g., vegan or vegetarian), so their preferred lifestyle has forced them to look elsewhere for protein.